Hardware Acceleration of Sparse and Irregular Tensor Computations of ML Models: A Survey and Insights: Memory Management of Compressed Tensors

-\mysubsubsection{Look-ahead snoozing} Depending on the sparsity of tensors, sparsity-encoding, and mapping of the layer onto the accelerator, it is possible that several banks can be unused or inactive for certain time intervals.
-Therefore, hardware accelerators can achieve further energy efficiency by power gating unused or inactive banks.
-For example, for energy-efficient execution, CompAct \cite{zhang2019compact} proposed look-ahead snoozing of the on-chip memory.
-It targeted reducing the leakage power which consumes a significant portion of the energy for large on-chip SRAMs (typically shared among PEs).
-CompAct employed a banked activation SRAM architecture with two power-gating transistors for each bank.
-Through power gating, these banks were snoozed or put in the deep sleep mode.
-Since the sparse tensors are sparsity-coded (e.g., RLC) and stored in compressed format, it can result in a few non-utilized banks in the shared buffer.
-CompAct determined such empty banks for the execution of each layer of the model and, it put them into deep sleep mode (maximal savings in leakage power, while not preserving any data in unused banks).
-Since the sequence of execution can be pre-determined for executing the layer (i.e., order in which banks are accessed), CompAct considered the data movement schedule and determined the period of active cycles for each bank.
-It snoozed inactive banks during execution (i.e., connecting the bank to the data retention voltage for consuming lower leakage power).
+\mysubsubsection{Look-ahead snoozing} Depending on the sparsity, encoding of tensors, and mapping of the layer, several banks can be unused or inactive for certain time intervals.
+Accelerators achieve further energy efficiency by power gating unused or inactive banks.
+For example, look-ahead snoozing in CompAct \cite{zhang2019compact} targeted reducing the leakage power of large on-chip SRAMs.
+Each bank of its activation SRAM can be power-gated.
+Banks unutilized during the execution of a layer were put in the deep sleep mode (maximal savings in leakage power, while not preserving any data in unused banks).
+Further, the period of active cycles for each bank was determined based on the data movement schedule.
+Then, inactive banks were snoozed during execution (i.e., connecting to the data retention voltage for consuming lower leakage power).

-\mysubsubsection{Skipping memory hierarchy} Some ML models or their specific layers (e.g., FC layers without batch processing) may not provide significant opportunities for reusing tensors.
-Moreover, moderate data reuse can become very low due to sparsity of tensors and architectural design for extracting or communicating NZs.
-For efficiently handling such scenarios (e.g., with low latency and energy consumption), it becomes very important to directly feed the data to PEs, by obviating the storage of non-reusable data in the shared memory.
-We describe techniques used by recent hardware accelerators for efficiently handling tensors with low reuse.
+\mysubsubsection{Skipping memory hierarchy} Some layers do not provide significant reuse.
+Data reuse is also lowered due to sparsity and architectural choice for extracting or communicating NZs.
+Therefore, a few accelerators (e.g., EIE \cite{han2016eie} and Cambricon-X \cite{zhang2016cambricon}) obviate storing non-reusable data in the shared memory and directly feed it to appropriate PEs (weights for MLPs).